The 8th Night: Plot

-Meanwhile, in Chilgok, the Red Eye takes over a hunter and goes into a motel where a couple was seen checking in.
-The woman tells her boyfriend about a meditation group where she was given a free health check-up and a blood test.
-The hunter presumably attacks the couple who checked into the secluded motel.
-Detectives Kim Ho-Tae and Dong-jin investigate the scene and find the hunter's body dried and decomposed after just a few hours.
-Cameras show that the woman was seen leaving the hotel.
-Later on, the very same woman is found in another location, her body found in a similar state as that of the hunter's.
-Due to the bizarre condition of the two victims, Dong-jin suggestes the help of a virgin shaman that he knows.
-However, being a skeptic, Kim refuses the idea.
+Meanwhile, in Chilgok, the Red Eye possesses a hunter and enters a secluded motel where a couple is staying.
+The woman tells her boyfriend about a meditation group where she was given a free health check-up along with a blood test.
+The hunter presumably attacks the couple.
+Detectives Kim Ho-Tae and Dong-jin investigate the scene and find the hunter's body shriveled and decomposed.
+Cameras show that the woman was seen leaving the motel.
+Later on, the very same woman is found in another location, her body found in a condition similar to that of the hunter's, both with a hole in their skull.
+Due to the bizarre condition of the two victims, Dong-jin suggests seeking help from a shaman he knows.
+However, being a skeptic, Kim rejects the idea.

-Cheongseok leaves Gwanju in search for Bhante Seon-hwa.
-Unfortunately, he had lost his bag containing the casket and some money.
-He presumed that it was taken by a young girl (Kim Yoo-Jung) who disappeared into the crowd.
-Cheongseok finds Seon-hwa, who is now a construction worker using his real name, Park Jin-soo, and tells him (via writing, due to his vow of silence) of what happened in Gwanju.
-In his flashbacks, it is revealed by Ha-jung's spirit that Seon-hwa left the monastery as he didn't want to be Ha-jung's successor.
-Seon-hwa also neglected his duty of 'helping lost souls ascend, so their countless souls are clinging to his back.
-The following morning, Seon-hwa prepares to leave and search for the seventh pillar with Cheongseok following him.
-Seon-hwa presumes that the seventh pillar is the Virgin Shaman with which the monks of Gwanju are acquainted.
+Cheongseok leaves Gwanju in search of Bhante Seon-hwa.
+Unfortunately, he lost his bag which contained the casket and some money.
+He presumes that it was stolen by the young girl (Kim Yoo-Jung) who disappeared into the crowd.
+Cheongseok finds Seon-hwa, who is now a construction worker, and tells him (via writing, due to his vow of silence) what happened in Gwanju.
+Through flashbacks, Ha-jung's spirit reveals that Seon-hwa left the monastery because he didn't want to be Ha-jung's successor.
+Seon-hwa also neglected his duty of 'helping lost souls ascend, so countless spirits are now clinging to his back.
+The following morning, Seon-hwa prepares to leave in search for the seventh pillar, with Cheongseok following him.
+Seon-hwa presumes that the seventh pillar is the Virgin Shaman, with whom the monks of Gwanju are acquainted.
 Seon-hwa treats Cheongseok well, even buying him a new pair of shoes.
-Cheongseok thanks Seon-hwa, accidentally breaking his vow of silence.
+Cheongseok thanks Seon-hwa, inadvertently breaking his vow of silence.

-Meanwhile, the Red Eye had already planned to move on from the woman at the motel.
-A delivery man answers her call as both of them were members of a 'meditation group'.
-The Red Eye then passes onto the delivery man, and later, Detective Kim is called to see the body of a woman stuffed in a sewer.
-The woman is also found decomposed and drained like the first two victims.
-A motorcycle and delivery cargo is also found abandoned nearby.